 The following people contributed source code to Praat:

-Paul Boersma: user interface, graphics, printing, sound, spectral analysis, pitch analysis, formant analysis, intensity analysis, annotation, speech manipulation, voice report, listening experiments, articulatory synthesis, optimality-theoretic learning, tables, formulas, scripting, and adaptation of PortAudio, GLPK, regular expressions, and Opus.
+Paul Boersma: user interface, graphics, printing, sound, spectral analysis, pitch analysis, formant analysis, intensity analysis, annotation, speech manipulation, voice report, listening experiments, articulatory synthesis, optimality-theoretic learning, tables, formulas, scripting, and adaptation of PortAudio, GLPK, regular expressions, Opus and LAME.

-David Weenink: feedforward neural networks, principal component analysis, multidimensional scaling, discriminant analysis, LPC, VowelEditor, and adaptation of GSL, LAPACK, fftpack, regular expressions, Espeak, Ogg Vorbis, and Opus.
+David Weenink: feedforward neural networks, principal component analysis, multidimensional scaling, discriminant analysis, LPC, VowelEditor, and adaptation of GSL, LAPACK, fftpack, regular expressions, Espeak, Ogg Vorbis, Opus and LAME.

 Stefan de Konink and Franz Brauße: major help in port to GTK.